KalebKE/ME7Tuner/README.md

 # MLHFM - Open Loop

-Before attempting to tune open loop fueling, you really need to have KRKTE and closed loop fueling nailed down.
+Before attempting to tune open loop fueling, you *need* to have KRKTE (fueling) and closed loop fueling nailed down.
 You also need a wideband O2 sensor that is pre-cat.
 A tail sniffer likely isn't sufficient here.

 Note that ME7Tuner is designed to be used with Zeitronix logs, but logs from any wideband can be modified to use the expected headers.

+Please open an issue with an example log file if you would like other formats to be supported.

 ### Algorithm